Following are some of the after-school activities conducted at Ekya Schools:

 From the Ekya Blog: Hour of Code at Ekya JP Nagar

-Reap Benefit‘s Creating Leaders for Environmental Awareness and Protection (L.E.A.P) program at Ekya aims to build the next generation of problem solvers by partnering with the schools’ environment club and encouraging students to find solutions to local environment and civic problems.
+Reap Benefit‘s Creating Leaders for Environmental Awareness and Protection (L.E.A.P) program at Ekya aims to build the next generation of problem solvers by partnering with the schools’ environment club and encouraging students to find solutions to the local environment and civic problems.

 QuizShala is a quizzing-oriented developmental workshop, aimed at inculcating curiosity and inquisitiveness in our students.
-The workshops include quizzes, discussions and other activities that are centred on topics ranging from mathematics to sports, the constitution to current affairs, as it is geared towards grounding the participants with a strong streak of curiosity, enabling them to work in teams effectively and make well-informed decisions.
+The workshops include quizzes, discussions and other activities that are centered on topics ranging from mathematics to sports, the constitution to current affairs, as it is geared towards grounding the participants with a strong streak of curiosity, enabling them to work in teams effectively and make well-informed decisions.
 Students are encouraged to ask questions, think independently and form their own opinions, leading them to be outspoken and expressive, both in thought and action.

 At Ekya, we train students who participate in MUN conferences.
 Model UN or MUN is a simulation on a “Working of a Model UN conference” that involves a student’s researching, public speaking, debating and writing skills.
 In addition to these, his/her critical thinking, teamwork, and leadership abilities are also tested.
 In the final module of the recent mentor training program, students as delegates were made to represent various countries of the United Nations Development Program (UNDP) discussing the agenda of “Global Poverty Alleviation”.